Adrian Newey: Other ventures

-Family
+Personal life

-Newey's first wife was Amanda, a nurse, and they had two daughters Charlotte and Hannah.
+Newey's first wife was Amanda, a nurse, and they had two daughters.
 They married in 1983 and separated in 1989.
 He married his second wife Marigold in 1992 and they separated in 2010.
-They had a daughter Imogen and son Harrison.
+They had a daughter, and son Harrison, who became a racing driver, winning both the 2016–17 MRF Challenge Formula 2000 Championship and the 2017–18 Asian Le Mans Series.
 Newey has been married to Amanda "Mandy" Smerczak since August 2017.
 She is the daughter of South African actor Ron Smerczak.

-His son Harrison is a racing driver, competing in his first full season of motor racing in 2015, finishing as runner-up in the BRDC Formula 4 Championship and also racing in German Formula 4.
-He went on to race in the MRF Challenge over the winter before stepping up to the European Formula 3 Championship for 2016.
-In the 2019 season he drives in the Super Formula Championship in Japan.
-He also drove in the 2019 British GT Championship in a Multimatic Motorsports Ford Mustang GT4 in the fifth race at Silverstone.
-He finished 27th overall and 15th in GT4.

-Newey's memoir, How to Build a Car, was published in November 2017.
+Awards and honours

-Formula One Championships
+Formula One World Championships

-Newey-designed cars have won eleven World Constructors' and twelve World Drivers' championships.